LinqlLang/Linql/README.md

 | Python                               |             | [Partial Alpha](./Python/)                                   | [In Progress](./Python/linql-server-sqlalchemy/) |                                                                                                                                               |
 | Java                                 |             | Not Started                                                  | Not Started                                      |

+## Model Generation

+Linql is very powerful if there is automatic model generation for your consumers to use.
+This can be accomplished with the (Linql.ModelGenerator)[https://github.com/TheKrisSodroski/Linql.ModelGenerator].

 ## Acknowledgements

 Big thanks to: